asbjornenge/dux-statestore/README.md

 A StateStore for [Dux](https://github.com/asbjornenge/dux).

 This StateStore uses a [Firebase](https://www.firebase.com/) to store it's state.
-So if you are just [getting started](https://github.com/asbjornenge/dux-quickstart) with Dux, head over there and create a free firebase for your deployment.
+So if you are just [getting started](https://github.com/asbjornenge/dux-quickstart) with Dux, create a free firebase for your deployment.
 You will need the **url** and the **secret** of your firebase.
 Mare sure to secure your firebase (see below).

 ## RUN